nf-core/website/markdown/mentorships.md

 ## Introduction

-In Spring 2022, Nextflow and nf-core started a joint mentorship program.
-With the first round of mentorships complete the applications for round two are now open!

 As the Nextflow and nf-core communities continue to grow, we aim to prioritise inclusivity for everyone through active outreach to groups with low representation.
-As with the first round of the program, we will organise a small number of mentoring pairs to improve outreach and training in underrepresented groups and areas.
+In Spring 2022, Nextflow and nf-core started a joint mentorship program with the aim of improving outreach and training in underrepresented groups and areas.
+With the first round of mentorships complete the applications for round two (Autumn 2022) are now open!

 In this page, we use the following terminology: